Atmel AT91FR40008 (ARM7) RTOS Port

 Memory allocation

-Source/Portable/MemMang/heap_2.c is included in the AT91FR40008 demo application makefile to provide the memory allocation required by the real time kernel.
+Source/Portable/MemMang/heap_2.c is included in the AT91FR40008 demo application makefile to provide the memory allocation required by the RTOS kernel.
 Please refer to the Memory Management section of the API documentation for full information.

 Serial port driver